dgkf/devutils/README.md

 ### Creating option Rd documentation

-As long as the above `.devutils` environment has been created, documenting your options is as easy as adding this small roxygen stub within your package.
+As long as the options have been created as shown above, documenting your options is as easy as adding this small roxygen stub within your package.

 ```r